arav1ndb/ShooterxShooter/README.md

 - Shoot all targets in the minimal amount of time

-- Try to beat your own time and break into the leaderboard!
+- Try to beat your own time and break into the leaderboard !!🤠

 ### Screenshots